 Affiliated Researcher, University of Kent

-Camille is an Affiliated Researcher at the University of Kent in the Centre for Global Science and Epistemic Research.
+I am proud to be an Affiliated Researcher at the University of Kent in the Centre for Global Science and Epistemic Research.

 Visiting Fellow, Smithsonian American Art Museum

-In 2012, Camille visited Washington D.C. to research open collection strategies being utilised at the Smithsonian.
+I visited Washington D.C. to research open collection strategies being utilised at the Smithsonian.

-Workshop Facilitator, Rewilding Canterbury
+Rewilding Canterbury